Julieta Iala

-Julieta "Soares" Iala N'Quitcha (born 11 January 2008), commonly known as Julieta Iala or Julieta Yalá, is a Bissau-Guinean who plays as a striker for Campeonato Feminino da Guiné-Bissau club Fidjus di Bideras TCB and the Guinea-Bissau women's national team.
+Julieta "Soares" Iala N'Quitcha (born 11 July 2007), commonly known as Julieta Iala or Julieta Yalá, is a Bissau-Guinean who plays as a striker for Senegalese Women's Championship club Jappo Olympique de Guédiawaye and the Guinea-Bissau women's national team.

 Club career

 Julieta began her football career at Sporting Clube da Guiné-Bissau, later joining União Desportiva Internacional de Bissau, before moving to Ténis FC; now known as Fidjus di Bidera, where she won the national championship in 2022.
 She has been described as one of Guinea-Bissau’s most promising young goal scorers and continues to draw attention for her performances.

 International career

 Julieta has represented Guinea-Bissau at senior level since 2023, appearing in the 2023 WAFU Zone A Women's Cup, where the team finished fourth, and the 2024 Summer Olympics qualifiers, during which she netted her first international goal in a 2–2 draw with Benin on 18 July 2023.